Molesmalo/StarWarsMod4AirMash/Extensions-part5.md

 So, for example, if you want to create your region, instead of a world map (for example, to create a map of Eastern Europe), you could replace `map.mask` with your own vectorial object (`PIXI.Graphics`) or an image (`PIXI.Sprite`).

-Or, if you want a continuous land with no water, you can just set set:
+Or, if you want a continuous land with no water, you can just set:

 ```js
     map.mask = null;